FIFA World Cup 2026 Simulator

 Match 100 (Kansas City)

-Our data points to Argentina vs. Portugal as the most probable matchup for the Kansas City quarter-final.
-If the stars align, we could see Lionel Messi and Cristiano Ronaldo (or his successor) facing off on the world's biggest stage one last time.
-It’s the narrative every fan wants, and the bracket makes it plausible.
+Our data still points to Argentina vs. Portugal as the most probable matchup for the Kansas City quarter-final.
+If the stars align, we could see Lionel Messi and Cristiano Ronaldo facing off on the world's biggest stage one last time.

 The European Heavyweight Clash